 - Different hormonal dysfunctions are one of the top female infertility causes and contribute roughly 1/4th to all infertility cases.
 One such hormonal disorder, Polycystic Ovary Syndrome (PCOS), can cause inconsistent ovulation or even stop it altogether.
-Diagnosis for problems related to ovulation is done using ultrasound and blood tests.
+Diagnosis of problems related to ovulation is done using ultrasound and blood tests.
 Once the exact nature of the disorder is identified, proper treatment can be recommended.

 - Endometriosis is another notable contributor to female infertility problems.
-A gynaecological disease, here cells from the uterine lining (which is known as endometrium) proliferate into other areas of the body, chiefly the pelvis and the reproductive system.
+A gynecological disease, here cells from the uterine lining (which is known as endometrium) proliferate into other areas of the body, chiefly the pelvis and the reproductive system.
 And although its exact cause is yet to be discovered, moderate to severe endometriosis directly impacts a woman’s fertility.
-The existence and extent of this disease is determined laparoscopically, after which suitable treatment begins.
+The existence and extent of this disease are determined laparoscopically, after which suitable treatment begins.

-- A section of infertile women tend to suffer from fallopian tube blockage, which is caused by various inflammations in the area around the fallopian tubes.
+- A section of infertile women tends to suffer from fallopian tube blockage, which is caused by various inflammations in the area around the fallopian tubes.
 Often a dangerous condition, the blockage can have internal causes (polyps, for e.g.) or can be the result of external adhesions.
-Another possible cause is a sexually transmitted disease (STD) like pelvic inflammatory disease.
+Another possible cause is a sexually transmitted disease (STD) like the pelvic inflammatory disease.
 The blockage can hamper the egg’s journey to the uterus via the fallopian tube.
 Either laparoscopy or hysterosalpingography is used to detect tube blockage.

 - Among women younger than 40 and with fertility issues, primary ovarian insufficiency (aka premature ovarian failure) is a known cause.
 The ovaries might not release eggs and if they do, it’s in inadequate amounts.
-Low levels of oestrogen (a hormonal type) can also cause this insufficiency.
+Low levels of estrogen (a hormonal type) can also cause this insufficiency.
 Both can render any infertility treatment ineffective.
-Blood tests and ultrasound scans help diagnose ovarian failure.
+Blood tests and ultrasound scans help diagnose the ovarian failure.